f1dz/Dicoding-MACD-Azure-Blob-Storage/README.md

 Install Required Vendors
 ------------------------
-Make sure you have composer installed on your machine to Install required Vendors:
+Make sure you have PHP and composer installed on your machine, to Install required Vendors run this command:
 ~~~
 composer install
 ~~~